maurovrainz/morsum/README.md

 ```bash
 php -S localhost:8000 -t web/
 ```
-- Request the follow url using your browser or a REST cliet.
+- Request the follow url using your browser

 http://localhost:8080